urchymanny/airvend-ruby/README.md

 	account: "02188019141",
 	provider: "aedc",
 	amount: "2000",
-  customer_number:"BA36F4AEF88763454678BF9D1A85E4AE6..." # this is gotten from the verify method response above }
+  customer_number:"BA36F4AEF88763454678BF9D1A85E4AE6..."
+}
 ```

+The `customer_number` is contained in the response from the `verify` method

 next, to process the power purchase, use the method below on the provided payload